 This craft starts with a bunny.
 A template worked best for us, because I can’t get that shape right more than once… even that was a big stretch for me.
 I have two per page.
 More fun and cuteness per page.

 We colored them however we wanted.
 I guess I forgot to specify that we were coloring the backs of bunnies, because Austin gave eyes to her bunny.
-Oh well, it was not a big deal, she was being creative and doing her own thing (which I completely encourage).
+Not a big deal, she was being creative and doing her own thing (which I completely encourage).
+Her little bunny was going to be looking at it’s cotton ball tail.

 We then glued on our cotton balls, aka cotton tails.
 Austin quickly discovered how much easier it would be to put the glue (stick) on the bunny instead of the cotton ball.
-Lesson learned.
+Learning is always happening around here.

-I think this is the first year we’ve really “decorated” for Easter.
+I think this is the first year we’ve really decorated for Easter with our crafts.
 It seems the older my girls get, the more excited they get, and therefore the more excited I get.
-Though this year gifts are on a much smaller scale, nothing like last year.